Yucheng0208/Secure-Signature-Hashing/README.md

 - Improve UI/UX with real-time signature smoothing.
 - Add a feature to compare the similarity between signatures.

+> [!IMPORTANT]
+> This content was already presented at IEEE in 2025; please await its publication.

 ## License
 This project is released under the [MIT License](LICENSE).